 I am at least certain about not smelling like cauliflower.

 I used to wear shorts to work in the winter, even when it was freezing out and we had mountains of snow.
 People would comment on that a lot.
+A coworker and I kind of had an unofficial challenge going to see who would make it the longest.
 With the new position I can not do that any more, but I do still wear plain boring tee shirts daily.
 Now coworkers comment that it is weird to not see me in shorts in the snow.

 I am not really into modern drama very much, or zombies, vampires, horror, fantasy, sitcoms, crime/detective shows, talk shows, celebrities, or...
 I guess I am really not much into TV or movies.